Prince William Sound Management Area

 PWS Shrimp Fishery

 This popular pot fishery takes place from April 15 to September 15.
 This fishery is managed inseason by emergency order, meaning the fishery may not open or may close at any time, or the bag limits may be reduced at any time.
 Always check your local Fish and Game office before going shrimping.

 The fishery is accessed primarily from Whittier and Valdez.
 Pots are easy to lose, so always take GPS readings of your sets, pay attention to currents, and use buoys that are large and brightly colored.
 Oily, strong smelling baits like herring, canned tuna in oil or canned cat food work well, and herring oil added to bait canisters always helps.
 Keep your bait in containers with holes drilled in them to make your bait last longer.

 Pots tend to fish best when fished on underwater structure like pinnacles, rock slides, and drop-offs.
 Always use stout weighted line about 15% longer than the water depth to allow for currents and tides.
 Use weight in the pots to help them stay anchored.

 Prince William Sound Online Permits & Reporting

 Prince William Sound sport and subsistence shrimp permits are only available online.
-Prince William Sound subsistence shrimp pot fishers cannot fish in the Valdez non-subsistence area (PDF 174 kB).
-All permit holders, regardless if you have a sport or subsistence permit, are required to submit their harvest report at the end of the season in gallons of shrimp harvested.
+Prince William Sound Subsistence Shrimp Pot permit holders cannot fish in the Valdez nonsubsistence area (PDF 175 kB).
+All permit holders, regardless if you have a sport or subsistence permit, are required to submit their harvest report at the end of the season in gallons of shrimp harvested online.
 Please review your permit requirements.
 For additional information about the PWS commercial shrimp fishery areas, please see the Commercial Shellfish Fisheries webpage.
-For additional questions about the PWS sport and subsistence shrimp fisheries, please contact the Anchorage Sport Fish Information Center (907-267-2218) if you have questions.
+For additional questions about the PWS sport and subsistence shrimp fisheries, please contact the Anchorage Sport Fish Information Center at (907) 267-2218.